-The Immunization Agenda 2030’s new scorecard visualises a journey toward pandemic recovery and global immunisation progress.
+The Immunization Agenda 2030’s new scorecard visualizes a journey toward pandemic recovery and global immunization progress.

 Odontuya, a mother in Ulaanbaatar, recalls when her young daughter was hospitalised with pneumonia as one of her darkest days.
 Her daughter survived, and when Mongolia later introduced pneumococcal vaccines, Odontuya vaccinated her younger son to protect him against pneumococcus, which can cause severe pneumonia and meningitis.

 Her story – of individuals and nations taking action to secure a healthier future – is emblematic of our hope, reliance and expectation that immunisation systems will continue to deliver unprecedented progress.
 We cannot take this for granted.